Best BJJ Instructionals If You Have a Bad Back

 Is turtle safer for bad backs than closed guard?

 Often, yes.
 Turtle keeps your spine neutral and avoids stacked positions that compress discs.
+Ognen Dzabirski gave Priit Mihkelson's turtle instructional 9/10 on BJJ World, and the position is inherently spine-safe.
 If you turtle, protect your neck and elbows, and have a clear route back to guard or up to the feet.
-Pair turtle with safe reguard cycles (running man and baby bridge) so you do not stall and eat clock-chokes.
-If you like closed guard, stay head-up, keep knees pinched, and avoid getting stacked; bail to half guard if your hips get tilted.
+Pair turtle with safe reguard cycles (Running Man and Baby Bridge) so you do not stall.
+In a 19-upvote r/bjj thread on "safe, slow, Old Man BJJ systems," multiple practitioners recommended Priit's system and half guard as the safest approaches.
+If you like closed guard, stay head-up, keep knees pinched, and avoid getting stacked.
+Filip Zanki gave Henry Akins' "Inside The Closed Guard" a 10/10 on BJJ World - closed guard played correctly is one of the safest spine positions.

 Which guards are most back-friendly?

-Knee-shield half, butterfly with upright posture, and head-up open guard structures are generally safest.
+Knee-shield half guard, butterfly with upright posture, and head-up open guard structures (like Priit Mihkelson's Grilled Chicken) are generally safest.
 They let you frame with shins and forearms instead of twisting your lumbar.
-Deep inversion guards and stacked closed guard attacks demand more spinal flexion.
+In a 171-upvote r/bjj thread ("Guys and gals over 40, what is your old man style?"), the most common answers were: half guard bottom, pressure passing top, kimuras from everywhere.
+Positions to avoid: inverting (extreme spinal flexion under load), being stacked in guard (forced lumbar flexion), spider/lasso guard (constant hip elevation), berimbolo (spinal rotation under load), and deep half against bigger opponents (spine compression if they sprawl).
 If your back is sensitive, prefer inside position, elbow-knee connection, and grips that let you sit up rather than pull the partner over you.

 How should I modify training on a sore day?

 Skip hard passing and stacked guard work.
 Drill frames, baby bridges, turtle-to-reguard, and knee-shield entries.
 Roll from seated starts, keep rounds short, and ask partners to avoid stack passes.
 Use a 10-minute hip opener beforehand and a brief T-spine rotation flow after.
+In a 4-upvote r/bjj update on lumbar disc herniation recovery, a practitioner found that McGill Big 3 exercises (curl-up, side plank, bird dog) helped most.
+Danaher's free "Train Safe: Reducing the Risk of Injury During Training" on BJJ Fanatics (51 upvotes on r/bjj, enthusiastic reception) covers injury prevention principles worth watching.
 If pain sharpens or radiates, stop and talk to a clinician.

 💙 Was this article helpful?